mycroftwilde/Portainer_Templates/README.md

 #### A Quick Note:

 I've been concentrating on art therapy lately, due to my mental health, so I haven't spent much time with this in the last few weeks.

 I hope to get back to it in the near future.

-If anyone is interested in the art aspect of things, I post my art projects as I complete them here: [Instagram - Mycroft Wilde](https://www.instagram.com/mycroft_wilde/)
+If anyone is interested in my art, I post my art projects as I complete them here: [Instagram - Mycroft Wilde](https://www.instagram.com/mycroft_wilde/)

 ###  [What is Self-Hosting?
 And, What Do I Need to Self-Host?](https://github.com/mycroftwilde/portainer_templates/tree/master/TableOfContents/Intro)